 - If you have young kids or pets in the house, consider blocking off your tree area when the room isn’t in use.

 Feeling like it’s a good year to be a spectator?

-You don’t have to spend hours on holiday lights to enjoy them!
+You don’t have to spend hours stringing up holiday lights to enjoy them!
 Consider going on a holiday lights tour instead.
 There are plenty of public destinations in Minnesota and western Wisconsin to catch spectacular holiday light displays, including:

-Christmastime in the City in Eau Claire, WI.
-Enjoy the lighting of the city tree along with a variety of festive activities.
+Wintertime in the City in Eau Claire, WI.
+Enjoy a winter parade, fireworks and a variety of festive activities.

 Rotary Lights in La Crosse, WI.
 Nearly 160,000 people come to visit the lights in Riverside Park each year.
 Join them for a display, live music and more.

-All in all, the holidays are a wonderful time to spend with family and friends.
+All in all, the holidays are a wonderful time to celebrate and unwind.
 By taking a few precautions, you can make sure you and your loved ones can enjoy them safely.

 Thinking of giving yourself the gift of a new home in the coming year?
 Reach out to Edina Realty or one of our agents.
 We can help you find a home at the top of your wish list.